How to Move to Spain with Kids and Pets?

 An international moving company is an option we have chosen.
 As soon as you know the date, call the chosen company and understand more about the key dates and quotes.

 What kind of required documents do you need to prepare?
 Spain requires a local ID and household registration.
 Both documents take time to get approved.
-If you are not able to provide required documents and new local delivery address, boxes will be kept at the port, and that will incur storage cost!
+If you are not able to provide required documents and a new local delivery address, boxes will be kept at the port, and that will incur storage cost!

 Daniel’s sister, a family of 4 members, moved from Brazil to the United Kingdom a few years ago.
 They’ve let go of most of the things in Brazil and started a new life with eight suitcases.